Hard Rock Hotel and Casino (Las Vegas): 2004 complaint

 In August 2004, the Hard Rock filed a motion to dismiss the three-count complaint, and the ACLU filed a friend of the court brief asking the gaming commission to grant the motion.
 The motion stated that a government agency could not censor content that it deems inappropriate, and that, "Moreover, given current Las Vegas community standards, the advertisements, as a legal matter, also cannot be characterized as obscenity."
 Nevada attorney general Brian Sandoval argued that the Hard Rock was not eligible for free speech, and that state regulations took precedence over constitutional arguments.

 In September 2004, the gaming commission dismissed two of the complaints, relating to the ads.
 The commission concluded that the ads were satirical and did not promote illegal activity.
 The final complaint remained in effect, and related to the 2002 advertising agreement that the Hard Rock allegedly broke.
 In October 2004, the Hard Rock settled with the gaming control board and agreed to pay a $100,000 fine.
 The settlement was approved by the gaming commission the following month.
 As part of the deal, Hard Rock management – rather than a compliance committee – would be directly responsible for determining whether advertisements were appropriate.
 In response to the 2004 advertising controversy, state senator Mark Schneider introduced a senate bill in March 2005 that would have limited the control board's ability to fine casinos over their ads.
 Schneider withdrew the bill a month later after meeting with Siller and other control board members.

 2012 criticism

 In October 2012, the Clark County Commission voted to temporarily rename Paradise Road as Paradise City Road, after the Guns N' Roses song "Paradise City".
 The name change was made to reflect residency concerts that the band would be holding at the Joint into the following month.
 An illustrated advertisement for the residency depicted a disheveled woman with an exposed breast and her underwear pulled down.
-It was a modified version of the controversial cover art for the group's 1987 album Appetite for Destruction.
+It was a modified version of the original, controversial cover art for the group's 1987 album Appetite for Destruction, which had been replaced shortly after release.
 The advertisement was criticized for its alleged suggestion and glorification of sexual abuse towards women.
 One commissioner regretted voting to rename Paradise Road in light of the ad controversy, but also said there was little the commission could do regarding the ad, citing First Amendment rights.
 The Hard Rock apologized for the ad and modified it.